+- (x) A security plan addressing the following issues:

+- (A) Lighting.

 - (B) Fencing;

 - (C) Gates at access points;

 - (D) Water impoundments;

 - (E) Sloping; and

 - (F) Security of vehicles and equipment.

 "No operations are to be conducted at night so no lighting will be placed on the site.
 The Applicant has installed a gate at the end of the proposed haul road which is closed and locked when the site is not in operation.
 Due to the slope, the mining site will not create any depression or water impoundments.
 The Applicant will maintain the existing site drainage to the east."